Low P/E Stocks: Hidden Gems or Clever Traps?

 Simple.
 Clean.
 Dangerous.

-Imagine two companies:
+Imagine two competing companies:

-• Company A earns ₹100 crore on ₹500 crore of equity with little or no debt.
+• Company A: Earns ₹100 crore on ₹500 crore of equity with little or no debt.

-• Company B earns the same ₹100 crore on ₹500 crore of equity—but carries ₹2,000 crore of debt.
+• Company B: Earns the same ₹100 crore on ₹500 crore of equity—but carries ₹2,000 crore of debt.

-ROE doesn’t tell you how profits were achieved.
+Both show a 20% ROE, but only one deserves your capital.
+Standard ROE doesn’t tell you how profits were achieved.
 DuPont Analysis does.

 What Is DuPont Analysis?

-Each component answers a different question:
+Each component answers a fundamental question about the business model:

 The Three Drivers of ROE (Explained Simply)

-1. Profit Margin: The Quality of Earnings
+• 1.
+Profit Margin (The Quality of Earnings)

-2. Asset Turnover: How Hard the Business Works Its Assets
+• 2.
+Asset Turnover (How Hard the Business Works Its Assets)

-Asset Turnover = Revenue Ă· Total Assets
+Asset Turnover = Revenue ÷ Total Assets

 Equity Multiplier = Total Assets ÷ Shareholders’ Equity